matthiaszarzecki/InterviewQuestions/README.md

-# InterviewQuestions
+# Interview Questions

-What do you when I suggest a feature or improvement? e.g.
+What do you do when I suggest a feature or improvement? e.g.
 - Suggesting a minor visual update in a certain region?
 - Suggesting a backend-endpoint be updated to match others?
 How will that be handled?
 What priority will it have?

 What Status has the app in the greater development among frontend and backend?

 How do you want me to work?
-Do exactly as you say, or do you actually want feedback and intitiave?
+Do exactly as you say, or do you want feedback, intitiave and suggestions?

 What is your deployment system?
+Do you have Bitrise, CircleCI or a custom Jenkins Server running?

 How old is the codebase?
-Are there any legacy components?
+What are the legacy components?

 How well is it documented?
 Is there an htlm-doc being generated?
 Are there comments in the code?

 How about unit tests?

-What plugins, pods do you use?
+What plugins or pods do you use?
-3rd party ones?
+Do you use 3rd party plugins?
 If facebook, how so?
-The fb sdk issue are well documented and public> How many people writing the app?
-Who are tehy, maybe I know them?
+The Facebook SDK issues are well documented and public.

+How many people working on the app?
+Who are they, maybe I know them?
 What are their specialities?

-What is your QA?
+What is your QA procedure?

 What is your PR procedure?